MarcZenn/ws-load-tester/README.md

 # Quickstart

-Once you have the repo in your local machine simply run the following commands:
+Once you have the repo in your local machine simply run the following commands (make sure you're using node version 6.9.2 or later):

+* run `nvm use 8.5.0` if necessary.
 * run `npm install` to install the required dependencies and devdependencies.
 * run `bower install` to install bower
 * run `gulp serve` to launch a browser sync server on your source files